vinay91/-Getting-and-Cleaning-Data-Course-Project/README.md

 Note: Make sure that the UCI HAR Dataset folder is in the Working Directory.

+## Steps taken to achieve the expected results.

-2. Load the following files into R using read.table fuction.
+1. Load the following files into R using read.table fuction.

 * activity_labels.txt